 Masticating juicers are more efficient in that regard, but they require a lot of prepping, the juicing process itself is laborious, and cleanup alone often discourages people from continuing with their juicing.
 Many rabid juicing fans have battled for years with a masticating juicer before finally throwing in the towel and opting for convenience: either stop juicing, or continue with a centrifugal juicer.

-Enter the Breville BJS700SIL Big Squeeze Slow Juicer BJS700.
+Enter the Breville BJS700SIL Big Squeeze Slow Juicer.
 Designed to crush and squeeze instead of cutting, this slow juicer is a cross between centrifugal and masticating, making it faster and easier to extract healthier juice from a wider selection of produce right at home.
 The BJS700 Breville slow juicer measures 17.5″H x 10.8″W x 15″D and comes with a 10-year limited warranty.

 Pros & Cons